Marcel Ostiguy

 Marcel Ostiguy (14 May 1929 – 21 January 2014) was a Canadian industrialist, businessman and politician.
 Ostiguay served as a Liberal Party member of the House of Commons of Canada.

 Member of the National Assembly

 Born in Saint-Mathias-de-Rouville, Quebec, Ostiguy won a seat to the National Assembly of Quebec in the 1970 election in Rouville as a Liberal and re-elected in Verchères in the 1973 election.
 He lost his bid for re-election in the 1976 election against Parti Québécois candidate Jean-Pierre Charbonneau.

 Federal politics

-He represented Quebec's Saint-Hyacinthe electoral district since winning a by-election there on 16 October 1978.
+Ostiguy represented Quebec's Saint-Hyacinthe electoral district since winning a by-election there on 16 October 1978.
 He was re-elected at the riding in the 1979 and 1980 federal elections, but lost in the 1984 federal election to Andrée Champagne of the Progressive Conservative Party.
-Ostiguy served in the latter months of the 30th Canadian Parliament and for full terms in the 31st and 32nd Canadian Parliaments.
+He served in the latter months of the 30th Canadian Parliament and for full terms in the 31st and 32nd Canadian Parliaments.